-1 - For: - bridge carrying - culvert under NB or EB lanes in twin structures or NB or EB collector lanes of core/collector system 2 SB or WB lanes in twin structures or SB or WB collector lanes of core/collector system 3 tunnel carrying NB or EB core lanes of core/collector system 4 SB or WB core lanes of core/collector system 5, 6 etc. For other structures (e.g., ramps) at the same site assigned to each structure.
-See example below in Fi (e.g., ramps) at the same site.
-A sequential number is ucture.
+1 For: - bridge carrying - culvert under - tunnel carrying NB or EB lanes in twin structures or NB or EB collector lanes of core/collector system 2 SB or WB lanes in twin structures or SB or WB collector lanes of core/collector system 3 NB or EB core lanes of core/collector system 4 SB or WB core lanes of core/collector system For other structures (e.g., ramps) at the same site.
+A sequential number is assigned to each structure.
 See example below in Figure 2.6.3.